mimblewimble/docs/docs/wiki/extra-documents/nomenclature-bs.md

 Discussion: https://www.grin-forum.org/t/currency-symbol-other-bs/484

-* we could do something absolutely evil and comandeer the symbol for generic currency... ¤ ... ¤333 .... https://en.wikipedia.org/wiki/Currency_sign_(typography) it is the universal ISO symbol for money............................... i feel like i've peekend inside pandora's box. **GOODNESS I like this one.** It's like a glitch in the matrix.... and very philosophicala symbolic.
+* we could do something absolutely evil and commandeer the symbol for generic currency... ¤ ... ¤333 .... https://en.wikipedia.org/wiki/Currency_sign_(typography) it is the universal ISO symbol for money............................... i feel like i've peekend inside pandora's box. **GOODNESS I like this one.** It's like a glitch in the matrix.... and very philosophicala symbolic.

 >Roman Czyborra writes in his [Good ole' ASCII](http://www.unicodecharacter.com/charsets/iso646.html) that "the socialist countries managed to substitute the international currency sign ¤ for ASCII's capitalist dollar sign $ in the the first international reference version ISO-646-IRV".
 However, the international currency symbol ¤ was proposed for inclusion in the international standard character code in place of the dollar or pound sign by the Italian delegation to the CCITT, not by the socialist countries.
 In a later vote, Italy, Portugal, Switzerland, and the USSR favored the use of the ¤ character; Canada, France, Germany, the Netherlands, Sweden, and the United Kingdom preferred to standardize the $ and £ signs.
 Sources: CCITT Working Group on Alphabets, October 6-9, 1964, CBI 67, box 3, folder 3; ISO TC 97/SC 2 and CCITT/GM ALP joint meeting, April 26-28, 1966, NMAH 310, box 5.